technix/atrament-core/README.md

 #### atrament.on(event, listener)

-Subscribe to specific Atrament event.
-The **listener** function is called with single argument containing event parameters.
+Subscribe to specific Atrament events.
+The **listener** function is called with a single argument containing event parameters.

 You can subscribe to all Atrament events:
 ```